isomerpages/ogp-admiraltypri/_departments/Mathematics.md

 **Responses:** <br>
 The tree outside my HDB flat is about 2½ times of a level.
 A level in my HDB is about 4 m in height based on the research of the architecture rule in Singapore.
 I add the height of two levels and ½ of a level to estimate the height of the tree.

+#### Problem-solving strategies
+Students will face with problems coming from everyday contexts or in future work situations.
+Having developed a wide repertoire of problem-solving skills and critical thinking, students will then be able to apply their knowledge to solve complex and non-routine tasks.
+Some of the general problem-solving strategies will include the Polya’s problem solving strategy and the use of heuristics.

+**Polya’s 4-Step Problem Solving**<br>
+George Polya was a mathematician in the 1940s.
+He devised a systematic process for solving problems that is now referred to by his name, the Polya 4-Step Problem-Solving Process.

+Polya’s 4-step is used to guide our students to systematically approach and solve the problem.

+Step 1: **Understand** the problem

+*   Read the problem carefully to understand what is required in the problem.
+*   Draw or write down the information given in the problem in a simpler form

+Step 2: **Plan** what to do/Devise a plan

+*   Choose a strategy to use to solve the problem

+Step 3: **Do** it/Carry out the plan

+*   Carry out your plan to solve the problem.

+Step 4: **Check** the solution

+*   Check the reasonableness of your solution
+*   Seek alternative solutions

+The common **Heuristics** to solve problems also include:

+*   Make a systematic listing
+*   Guess and check / Make a supposition or assumption
+*   Simplify the problem
+*   Look for a pattern
+*   Work backwards

+**Model drawing** is an important problem-solving strategy that enables students to translate information of the given problem into a pictorial form which aid students’ understanding of the problem.
+As the students advance in Math learning, the more complex problem sums can be broken down using model drawing.
+Students learn to visualize different parts of the information to see how the parts are related to one another to form a larger pattern.
+Many of the more complex model drawings are permutations from the basic part-whole and comparison models from the lower primary.
+Therefore, it is an essential problem-solving skill that will anchor the students’ problem-solving competency.